RemergeDSChallengeSamC/DataScienceChallenge/README.md

 ### Dependencies

-No unusual packages are used in what is included here except for my own model evaluation module -- only pandas, scikit-learn, matplotlib, and seaborn.
+No packages outside of the Python standard library are used here except for my own model evaluation module -- only numpy, scikit-learn, matplotlib, and seaborn.
 Ergo no conda requirements file.

 ### Note